Notenoughmail/notenoughmail.github.io/index.md

 ## [Links & Contact](contact/)

 If for some reason you want to get in touch or otherwise find me elsewhere on the internet, this page should hopefully be helpful with that

+*This site and all its content is proudly AI-free!*